Canonical Models of Adjoint Foliated Structures on Surfaces: Effective behavior of the linear system |m(KF+D)|

-\begin{proof} By Proposition \ref{prop:nA-2Z1bpf} and Theorem \ref{them:Tan}, we conclude that $|nA-2\cZ_1|$ is base-point-free and the locus where $|nA-2\cZ_1|$ is not very ample is contained in ${\rm Null}(A)$.
-Thus, statements (1) and (2) are evident.
-Since $(nA-2\cZ_1)Z_{Q_i}=0$ for $p_a(Q_i)=0$, statement (3) holds true.
+\begin{proof} By Theorem~\ref{them:Tan} and Proposition~\ref{prop:nA-2Z1bpf}, the linear system $|nA-2\cZ_1|$ is base-point-free, and the locus where it fails to be very ample is contained in ${\rm Null}(A)$.
+Hence (1) and (2) follow.
+Since $(nA-2\cZ_1)\cdot Z_{Q_i}=0$ for $p_a(Q_i)=0$, (3) also holds.